 CGIS Blog - Faculty Features

-CGIS has been working to design a new blog experience for students interested in studying abroad.
-As part of our efforts, we are interested in including content from faculty in the form of Faculty Features.
-This would be a great way to answer the question “Why should I choose this program?” for students looking for more information, celebrate and share your successes with your peers, and document your experience leading a study abroad program for future reflection.
+As part of our blog experience for students interested in studying abroad, we are interested in including content from faculty in the form of Faculty Features.
+This is a great way to answer the question “Why should I choose this program?” for students looking for more information, celebrate and share your successes with your peers, and document your experience leading a study abroad program for future reflection.
 Find more information about Faculty Features here.
 We warmly welcome your voices and contribution!

 Faculty Feature: Monsters in London - Prof. Christopher Matthews